 Summer is winding down.
 While fall does not “officially” begin until Friday, September 22nd, fall activities in Ontario are already on my radar.
 Fall is my favorite time of year.
-It’s the time for apple picking, fall fairs, hot apple cider and of course a corn maze is a must-do on the fall activity bucket list.
-Perhaps I am bias, but in my opinion, Ontario does corn mazes best.
-Have fun answering trivia questions and working as a family to get out of the over 6 inch corn maze located at Cricklewood Farm apple orchard.
+It’s the time for apple picking, fall fairs, hot apple cider, and of course a corn maze is a must-do on the fall activity bucket list.
+Perhaps I am biased, but in my opinion, Ontario does corn mazes best.
+Have fun answering trivia questions and working as a family to get out of the over 6-inch corn maze located at Cricklewood Farm apple orchard.

 The farm is located between Brighton and Colborne, just over an hour east of Toronto and one hour west of Kingston.
 Cricklewood Farm apple orchard has 150 years of history behind it, and has been in the family for that entire time.

 Since the early 2000s though, farm owners Beth and Brent Siwicky have designed and constructed corn mazes in various shapes, with proceeds going to help different charities.
 Each year in January, the farm selects a main charity and several smaller ones to support with proceeds from the corn maze.
 This year a percentage of the maze sales will be donated to the Prim Rose Donkey Sanctuary with the farms goal being $1500.

 Celebrating its 43rd year in operation the Prim Rose Donkey Sanctuary is an animal sanctuary in Roseneath, Ontario which is dedicated to the rescue, protection, and rehabilitation of abused, neglected, and unwanted donkeys.
 The sanctuary is about a two-hour drive northeast of Toronto.